Avalanche Skills Training Level 1

 At the end of the course you will:

 Be able to recognize and appropriately travel through avalanche terrain

 Know how to use rescue equipment and the basics of companion rescue

 Have the prerequisite certificate for the Avalanche Level 1 Operations course

-Prerequisites: You should be able to slowly get down a blue run at the ski hill at minimum.
+Prerequisites: You should be able to get down a blue run at the ski hill in a controlled manner at minimum.
 The group will ascend roughly 250 vertical meters over the course of the field day.

 Instructors: Each course has a course leader and a practicum for the field day at minimum, and 8 participants per course.
 If you have the CAA Operations Level 1 course and are interested in a practicum/job opportunity, please email email@example.com